Alliekj/Pandas-Challenge/README.md

 # Pandas-Challenge
 PyCitySchools Analysis
 Project Overview
 The PyCitySchools Analysis project aims to provide insights into the performance of various schools within a fictional district using Python and the Pandas library.
 This project utilizes data analysis techniques to evaluate and visualize the relationships between school spending, school size, school type, and academic performance.
-By analyzing this data, we aim to identify trends and correlations that can help in understanding the factors contributing to school success.
+By analyzing this data (and with the help of chatgpt to help clean up the code), I identified trends and correlations that can help in understanding the factors contributing to school success.

-Objectives
+Objectives:
 Data Extraction and Cleaning:

 Import and inspect data from multiple sources to ensure accuracy and completeness.
 Clean and preprocess the data for analysis.

 Data Analysis:
 Perform descriptive statistics to summarize key metrics.
 Analyze school performance based on various factors such as budget, size, and type.

 Visualization:
 Create visualizations to illustrate the findings and trends.
 Use these visualizations to communicate insights effectively.
 Key Insights